Completed research

 Partner: Transition Graz

-Contact person: Dr. Andreas Exner
+Contact person: Dr Andreas Exner

 Funding: StartClim, University of Natural Resources and Life Sciences

-Amount of funding: € 19,753 (RCE: € 9,965)
+Funding amount: € 19,753 (RCE: € 9,965)

 Duration: 10/2020 - 07/2021